-Years Three to Six
+Years Two to Six

-Staff plan for daily 30-minute, whole class reading sessions to provide opportunities for objectives and content domains to be met.
+Children from Year 2 upwards, who are fluent readers, access whole class reading.
+Staff plan for daily 45-minute, whole class reading sessions to provide opportunities for objectives and content domains to be met.
 The children's learning in a session focuses on one skill from VIPERS.
 In addition to this, fluency is practised and developed through daily teacher guided groups.
-Children explore reading skills and fluency through a range of stimuli, including high quality texts taken from the 'Pie Corbett Reading Spine', alongside targeted questions linked to VIPERS in their reading journal.
-They have target sheets at the front of their reading journals which they use frequently to assess their own learning.
-These targets contain KPIs (key performance indicators) based on the curriculum 2014-year group objectives.
+Children explore reading skills and fluency through a range of stimuli, including high quality texts taken from the 'Pie Corbett Reading Spine' and the Trust Canon, alongside targeted questions linked to VIPERS in their reading journal.